 A favourite for every visitor is the replica ketch Active II.
-Built by shipwright Bill Porter and rigged by sail maker Don Lucas in 1986, it fills our entrance gallery.
+The Active II was built by shipwright Bill Porter and rigged by sailmaker Don Lucas in 1986 and fills our entrance gallery.
 The first Active was built in 1873 and worked the coast until 1959.

 Visitors are encouraged to board the ketch and experience life at sea on dry land!